mortalglitch/mgAndroidToolkit/README.rst

 APK Installer (installapk.py) - drop an apk into the data/apk/ folder and the script should recognize it.
 Once recognized the installer should be able to adb push the file over to the Android device.

+Utility:
+Push text as keyboard: This script will type to Android as if a keyboard hardware or external was connected.
+For most common use activate while in a text field.

 Notes:
 It's far from complete and I will probably end up rewriting the structure several times.
 Initial design will all primarily be based on calling everything from the mgATK.py